Guidelines for Articles:

 After review, author(s) of abstracts that meet the Journal’s publication guidelines will be invited to submit manuscripts for the second round of the screening process.

 Manuscripts should be prepared according to the Publication Manual of the American Psychological Association (5th ed.).
-All articles must be submitted in 12-point Georgia type face and double-spaced.
+All articles must be 25 pages or less, as well as submitted in 12-point Georgia type face and double-spaced.
 It is preferred that all tables and figures be included within the text of submitted articles because that’s where they will appear if the article is selected for “publication.”
 Authors are encouraged not to include tables so large they will not fit on one page.

 Editorial Review Board: